fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

   Original image will be adjusted for light Klipper's theme (without this option it is adjusted for dark theme that is the default Klipper theme)
 - `--images 200x200/gimage,100x100/simage`
   Images that will be generated for new printers (in specified order).
 Default: 200x200/gimage,160x160/simage
+- `--no-modify_slicer_header`
+  Original slicer header will not be modified.
+This option should only be used if your firmware displays thumbnail without Cura mentioned in gcode.

 To add script's command line option in PrusaSlicer/OrcaSlicer, make sure you wrap them in double quotes:
 `"C:\ElegooNeptuneThumbnailPrusaMod\thumbnail.exe" "--image_size" "300x300";`